UNITED STATES DISASTER RESPONSE

 - Hurricane Irma

-Solidarity grants were awarded to the Florida and North Carolina Conferences and the Bahamas Conference of the Methodist Church to assist with initial response efforts.
+Solidarity grants were awarded to the Florida and North Carolina Conferences to assist with initial response efforts.

 UMCOR supported the California-Pacific and California-Nevada Conferences as they responded to the needs of those affected by the devastating wildfires of 2017 and 2018.
 Grants were awarded totaling over $1.5 million for response and recovery ministries.